mrreyes512/Find-Your-Why/README.md

 # Find Your Why - Notes and Homework

-All businesses, organizations, and careers operate on three levels: (1) WHAT we do, (2) HOW we do it, and (3) WHY we do it.
+All businesses, organizations, and careers operate on three levels: (1) **WHAT** we do, (2) **HOW** we do it, and (3) **WHY** we do it.

-We’re all acquainted with WHAT we do—the products we sell, the services we offer, the jobs we do.
-A few of us know HOW we do it—the things we think differentiate us or make us unique compared to the rest of the crowd, or our competition.
-But only a handful of us can clearly articulate WHY we do what we do...
+We’re all acquainted with **WHAT** we do—the products we sell, the services we offer, the jobs we do.
+A few of us know **HOW** we do it—the things we think differentiate us or make us unique compared to the rest of the crowd, or our competition.
+But only a handful of us can clearly articulate `WHY` we do what we do...

-Our WHY is the purpose, the cause, or the belief that drives every organization and every person’s individual career.
+Our `WHY` is the purpose, the cause, or the belief that drives every organization and every person’s individual career.

 * WHY does your company exist?
 * WHY did you get out of bed this morning?
 * And WHY should anyone care?

-Your WHY is what sets you apart from everyone else.
+Your `WHY` is what sets you apart from everyone else.
 It’s your purpose.
 It’s what inspires you to take action.
-Your WHY is also what inspires others to take action, spread your ideas, or buy your products.
+Your `WHY` is also what inspires others to take action, spread your ideas, or buy your products.

  [![Find Your Why.jpg](www/find_your_why.jpg)](https://www.amazon.com/Find-Your-Why-Practical-Discovering/dp/0143111728)

-After reading this Simon Sinek's **[Find Your Why](https://www.amazon.com/Find-Your-Why-Practical-Discovering/dp/0143111728)**, it left me motivated to **discover my why**.
-This repo is a collection of my notes and homework that I used to help discover my why.
+After reading this Simon Sinek's **[Find Your Why](https://www.amazon.com/Find-Your-Why-Practical-Discovering/dp/0143111728)**, it left me motivated to **discover my `WHY`**.
+This repo is a collection of my notes and homework that I used to help discover my `WHY`.

 ## Literature Overview